bitprj/devrel/OpenFEC-Data-Visualization/blog.md

 }
 ```

+That's it!
+You've completed the coding!

+## Expected Output

-Lets see how the graph looks!
-Save your OpenFEC.JS and open your files.
+Let's see how the graph looks!
+Save your OpenFEC.html and OpenFEC.js files.
 Look for OpenFEC.html and right click it.
-Open the file with a web browser (i.e Safari/Google Chrome) and it should look like below!
+Open the file with a web browser and it should look like below!

-## Expected Output

 ![img](https://lh4.googleusercontent.com/vrlUSf7GTKdVCinKZix2Lo8O5Mg0WE70j79mNBWtX7td2tRCp6sGvg2OJQnJO2fg34-enEqBEtlg9rRIF9YNSfhrh5O07Z2odv_oUvuyBjHozHjjfGHPIo0F4NOTUm0OkN6rQtWW)